 From music to art

-On 31 December 1992 Fischer-Dieskau brought to an end his public singing career of more than 45 years with a concert in Munich.
-In spite of this he is still active: a climax in his extensive work as a teacher was his master class at the Hugo Wolf Days in St. Paul, Austria, in July 2004, where all the Wolf-Mörike songs were studied and performed.
+On December 31st, 1992, Fischer-Dieskau brought to an end his public singing career of more than 45 years with a concert in Munich.
+In spite of this he continued to be active within music: a climax in his extensive work as a teacher was his master class of studies of the Wolf-Mörike songs at the Hugo Wolf Days in St. Paul, Austria, in 2004.
 In 2003 and 2004 he appeared as a conductor and reciter at the Salzburg Festivals, and in 2003 he finished writing his 15th book, a highly acclaimed biography of Hugo Wolf.
-Since 1960 he has also made time for “what I have always wanted to do”, and has attracted some attention as a pictorial artist; since 1980 his paintings have been displayed at more than twenty exhibitions.
+In parallell with his musical career he also made time for “what I have always wanted to do”, and attracted some attention as a pictorial artist.
+From the 1980s and onwards, his paintings have been displayed at more than twenty exhibitions.
+Dietrich Fischer-Dieskau passed away in July 2012 at the age of 86.

 Dietrich Fischer-Dieskau received the Polar Music Prize together with Brazilian artist and cultural politician Gilberto Gil.
 Fischer-Dieskau could not travel to Stockholm due to health problems, his nephew Dr. Thomas Fischer-Dieskau received the Polar Music Prize on his uncle’s behalf.